crouchr/learnage/vagrant_environments/production/mars-ossec/README.md

 able to be automated in this version.

 For the blackrain-ossec version, that will need to be an automated installation if possible

+In the end I could only get 2.8.3 working with the mars 2.8.3 agent